 I swung at the next pitch with closed eyes.

 Something struck the bat and my hands tingled with shock of the accidental meeting of two objects.
+I opened my eyes.
 The ball floated into our neighbors’ backyard.

 The eleven year-old girl with short red hair fielded the ball on one bounce and winged it to my father.
 His clean-shaven face grimaced from the impact in his glove.
 My father was an electrical engineer and he tried to analyze the source of her strength.
 The girl was mostly bones.